Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.0.md

 - Nodes that format text or solve math expressions should now properly do it using the overriden player context
 - Resource on client side resource spawners could desync in specific scenarios, making the resources invisible.
 - Invisible wall was not interactable if its size was increased and it was disabled

+`0.8.5`
+- Node `Set Spawned NPC Behavior` was not working properly
+- Duplicating a quest was not properly duplicating the failed event section
+- Improved the conditions in which the `In Combat` rule triggers
+- Improve default NPC speed spawned with spawners, specifically when they enter combat.